ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 #### Referencing other RO-Crates

 A referenced RO-Crate is also a [Dataset] data entity, but where its [hasPart] do not need to be listed.
 Instead, its content and further metadata is available from its own RO-Crate Metadata Document, which may be retrieved or packaged within an archive.
-The referenced RO-Crate entity SHOULD have `conformsTo` pointing to the generic RO-Crate profile using the fixed URI `https://w3id.org/ro/crate`.
+An entity representing a referenced RO-Crate SHOULD have `conformsTo` pointing to the generic RO-Crate profile using the fixed URI `https://w3id.org/ro/crate`.

 This section defines how a _referencing_ RO-Crate ("A") can declare data entities within A's RO-Crate Metadata Document, in order to indicate a _referenced_ RO-Crate ("B").
-There are different options on how to find the identifier to assign the referenced crate in A, and how a consumer of A finding such a reference can find the corresponding RO-Crate Metadata Document for B.
+There are different options on how to find the identifier to assign the referenced RO-Crate in A, and how a consumer of A finding such a reference can find the corresponding RO-Crate Metadata Document for B.

 ##### Referencing RO-Crates that have a persistent identifier

-If the referenced RO-Crate B has an `identifier` declared as B's [Root Data Entity identifier](root-data-entity#root-data-entity-identifier), then this is a _persistent identifier_ which SHOULD be used as the URI in the `@id` of the corresponding entity in RO-Crate A.  For instance, if crate B had declared the identifier `https://pid.example.com/another-crate/` then crate A can reference B as an entity:
+If the referenced RO-Crate B has an `identifier` declared as B's [Root Data Entity identifier](root-data-entity#root-data-entity-identifier), then this is a _persistent identifier_ which SHOULD be used as the URI in the `@id` of the corresponding entity in RO-Crate A.  For instance, if RO-Crate B had declared the identifier `https://pid.example.com/another-crate/` then RO-Crate A can reference B as an entity:

 ```json
 {